Celtics among teams told to self-quarantine after 2 NBA stars test positive for coronavirus

 Gobert joked about the virus prior to a game on Monday, touching all the tape recorders that were placed before him on a table during media availability.

-Since the start of March, Gobert and Mitchell have shared the court with dozens of opposing players and referees.
+Since the start of March, Gobert and his teammate have shared the court with dozens of opposing players and referees.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)